1408 SW Sixth Ave.

 serve in flute + garnish with lemon twist

-shortly after we finished all of our courses we were treated to another fancy cocktail and an assortment of deserts in Nel Centro's private dining room, the Colosseum. the Colosseum is unlike any other private dining room in that they have a beautiful pool table, side wet bar, shuffleboard, darts, a big sofa, and flat screen TV, why is this not a well known to me?
+Shortly after we finished all of our courses we were treated to another fancy cocktail and an assortment of deserts in Nel Centro's private dining room, the Colosseum.
+The Colosseum is unlike any other private dining room in that they have a beautiful pool table, side wet bar, shuffleboard, darts, a big sofa, and flat screen TV.

 - mussels for $8